dannyl1u/fallhacks2023/readme.md

    - Commands: `!join` to join a voice channel, and `!playaudio <youtube_url>` to play the YouTube video's audio.

 ### 4. Reminders:
-   - Set tasks and their deadline.
+   - Cultivate your memory by sowing tasks and nurturing their growth until the deadline 🍂
    - Commands: `!remind <task_name> <duration_in_seconds>` to set a reminder.
    - complete a task using `!completeTask <task-code>`